sendwithus/swusana/README.md

-# asana-markdown-tampermonkey
+# Swusana

+A script to
+- hide noise in the comments / non-coloured tags from list views
-A script to add markdown support to Asana
+- add markdown support to Asana comments